 “The internal structure of the RFG Nozzle is comprised of a 5-vane helix that spirals nearly the entire length of the nozzle with a central jet.
 Each vane of the helix is connected to an eductor at the base.
 Together, they form a set of internal channels.
 These channels along with the center jet, work together to pull the flow in one direction or the other as it exits the nozzle creating he randomization effect.”

 The key to how the RFG works is the ‘eductors’ (which are the openings you see at the back circumference of the nozzles) and the internal channels formed by the nozzle’s construction.
-This causes water flow to stalls out and speed up when induced through these various channels.
+This causes water flow to stall out and speed up when induced through the channels.

 The beauty of VCA’s Random Flow Generator is that it has no moving parts.
 It is constructed by a 3D printing process (as do many of VCA’s products) – I will discuss a bit later about the impact of 3D printing on this product.